Stochastic asymptotical regularization for nonlinear ill-posed problems: Conclusion and outlook

 We develop a statistical approach~-- SAR for deterministic nonlinear inverse problems.
-In this paper, a complete regularization theory of SAR has been presented and analyzed.
-In particular, it has been shown that SAR yields an optimal regularization method with regard to mean-square convergence.
-Compared with the conventional deterministic regularization method, SAR has two advantages: first, it can provide the uncertainty quantification of the estimated quantity, which is described by a deterministic forward model; second, SAR can escape from the local minima numerically, which is the main difficulty for most nonlinear inverse problems.
-SAR will therefore be a useful tool for studying practical nonlinear inverse problems with deterministic ill-posed forward models.
+In this paper, we present and analyze a comprehensive regularization theory of SAR.
+Specifically, we demonstrate that SAR provides an optimal regularization method with respect to mean-square convergence.
+Compared to conventional deterministic regularization methods, SAR offers three key advantages: first, it enables uncertainty quantification of the estimated quantity, which is modeled by a deterministic forward model; second, SAR can numerically avoid local minima, a common challenge in most nonlinear inverse problems; and third, SAR can identify multiple solutions by clustering solution samples.
+Thus, SAR serves as a valuable tool for studying practical nonlinear inverse problems with deterministic ill-posed forward models.

+Based on the convergence analysis in Sections \ref{sec-convergence}-\ref{sec-convergencerate}, proving the regularization properties of SAR for inverse problems with stochastic forward models is straightforward.
+However, a compelling question is how to design an efficient SAR with specific parameters that must be carefully selected according to the interplay of randomness among data noise, the forward model, and the method itself.
+This careful selection is essential to efficiently quantify uncertainties arising from the randomness of both the noise and the forward model.